NicoleMp2/NicoleMp2/README.md

 ### :woman_technologist: About Me :
 I am a full-time Electrical and Computer Engineering Student  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Greece.
-- :telescope: I’m currently working on my diploma thesis.
+- :telescope: Currently, I'm laser-focused on nailing my diploma thesis.

-- :seedling: Exploring Network Stack and Cybersecurity.
+- :seedling: I'm nurturing my curiosity in the realms of Network Stack and Cybersecurity.

-- :zap: In my free time, I hack machines on HackTheBox and read sci-fi books.
+- :zap: When I'm not buried in code or books, you'll find me shredding machines on HackTheBox or diving into the captivating worlds of sci-fi literature.

+- 🚀 And hey, did I mention?
+I'm also a proud software engineer at [SPIN - Space Innovation](https://github.com/SPIN-Space-Innovation)

 ---